-30.1 Senate Assessors for Appeals
+28.1 Senate Assessors for Appeals

-- 30.1.1 The Senate shall appoint two Senate Assessors for Student Appeals, one of whom shall be the Senior Senate Assessor for Student Appeals and the other shall be his or her deputy.
-The term of office shall normally be three years. - 30.1.2 The duties of the Senate Assessors for Student Appeals shall include consideration of the admissibility of late appeals, directing the student with respect to further information, consideration of appeals under the preliminary disposal procedure, convening a hearing before the Senate Appeals Committee, notifying the outcome to the student and reporting the outcome with any recommendations to Senate.
+28.1.1 The Senate shall appoint from its members two Senate Assessors for Student Appeals, one of whom shall be the Senior Senate Assessor for Student Appeals and the other shall be his or her deputy.
+Any of the duties of the Senior Senate Assessor may be performed by the deputy Senate Assessor.

+The term of office shall normally be three years.

+28.1.2 The duties of the Senate Assessors for Student Appeals shall include consideration of the admissibility of late appeals, directing the student with respect to further information, consideration of appeals under the preliminary disposal procedure, convening a hearing before the Senate Appeals Committee, notifying the outcome to the student and reporting the outcome with any recommendations to Senate.

-30.2 Jurisdiction of the Senate Appeals Committee
+28.2 Jurisdiction of the Senate Appeals Committee

-- 30.2.1 The Senate Appeals Committee shall consider appeals by Undergraduate Students, Taught Postgraduate Students and Research Postgraduate Students against a decision of a Faculty Appeals Committee which falls within the scope of grounds for an appeal to Senate. - 30.2.2 The Committee shall not have authority to alter the decision of a Board of Examiners.
-If relevant factors are raised by the appeal which should have been made known to the Board of Examiners or which the Board failed to take into account, the Committee shall instruct the Board to reconvene to reconsider the assessment.
-Where the Board after reconsideration of the issues raised in the appeal retains its original decision, the Dean of the Faculty shall decide whether the recommendation of the Board should be accepted or rejected. - 30.2.3 The Committee shall not have authority to permit the resubmission of a thesis for a degree by research where a Committee of Examiners following due process, has recommended rejection of the thesis or resubmission for a lower degree.
-If the appeal reveals failure on the part of a Department or a Faculty to meet the standards set by the Code of Practice for Postgraduate Research Degrees, the student may raise a complaint under the Complaints Procedure contained in Section XXXI of the University Calendar.
+- 28.2.1 The Senate Appeals Committee shall consider appeals by Undergraduate Students, Taught Postgraduate Students and Research Postgraduate Students against a decision of a Faculty Appeals Committee which falls within the scope of grounds for an appeal to Senate. - 28.2.2 The Committee shall not have authority to alter the decision of a Board of Examiners.
+If relevant factors are raised by the appeal which should have been made known to the Board of Examiners or which the Board failed to take into account, the Committee shall instruct the Board to reconvene to reconsider the assessment. - 28.2.3 The Committee shall not have authority to permit the resubmission of a thesis for a degree by research where a Committee of Examiners following due process, has recommended rejection of the thesis or resubmission for a lower degree.
+If the appeal reveals failure on the part of a Department or a Faculty to meet the standards set by the Code of Practice for Postgraduate Research Degrees, the student may raise a complaint under the Complaints Procedure contained in Section XXIX of the University Calendar.

-30.3 Lodging an Appeal
+28.3 Lodging an Appeal